 Today, in any organization, content management has become a tedious task as a lot of content is getting produced daily.
-Either it is managing some content or making its lifecycle a fruitful pitch for the company, the IT professionals have to engage a lot of their time in doing it the right way.
+Whether it is managing some content or making its lifecycle a fruitful pitch for the company, IT professionals have to engage a lot of their time in doing it the right way.
 In order to overcome the challenges faced with traditional content management techniques, Documentum has been introduced over time.

 The organizational content can emerge from different sources such as CRMs (Customer Relationship Management) or ERPs (Enterprise resource planning).
 Hence, we can simply term Documentum as a panacea to manage every kind of digital content used in the organization.
 Using Documentum also helps in producing a more efficient decision-making process.

 The Documentum system was developed by John Newton and Howard Shao in 1990, in order to solve the unorganized content problem using relational database technologies.
 Originally, this system was developed for a company ‘Boeing’ (an aerospace Company) which has a large amount of data in the form of paper documents, information, and training manual.

 The Documentum software also helps in converting paper-based documents into application-ready files allowing a user to save a lot of time, cost, and effort.
-Enterprise’s ECM system is used to manage the content from other applications from across the organization such as from ERPs, CRM systems, and portals.
+Enterprise’s ECM system is used to manage the content from other applications from across the organization such as ERPs, CRM systems, and portals.

 For Example, if you are using the Documentum system to edit a file you can “check it out” provided no other member of the company is editing the file.
 It also blocks others from editing the same file if you are editing it.
 Moreover, you are also allowed to check out the previously made edits on the document and by whom those edits were made.